-During November 2019, we acquired Pursuit (see Note 2: Acquisitions).
+During November 2019, we acquired Pursuit.
 Total consideration for the acquisition included a potential contractual earn-out of up to \$50.0 million to be paid to former Pursuit equity holders, calculated based upon the achievement of certain performance targets during the earn-out period.
 As of June 30, 2021, the earn-out measurement period had ended and based on the actual sales and gross profit achieved during the measurement period we calculated the actual earn-out to be \$26.3 million.
 In October 2021, the \$26.3 million earn-out was finalized and paid to the former Pursuit equity holders (see Note 8: Fair Value Measurements).

 In August 2021, we entered into an agreement with one of our international distributors whereby that distributor would not compete with us in a specific territory for a three-year period that will end in September 2024.
 The terms of the agreement include a contingent earn-out payment.
 The contingent earn-out shall not exceed \$6.0 million, which will be earned based on certain revenue targets over a twelve-month measurement period determined by the highest four consecutive quarters commencing over a two-year period starting on the closing date of the agreement and provided that the distributor is in compliance with its obligations under the agreement.
-As of December 31, 2022, the fair value of the contingent earn-out was estimated at \$2.6 million (see Note 8: Fair Value Measurements).
+As of December 31, 2023, the fair value of the contingent earn-out was determined to be \$3.4 million and was paid out in the first quarter of 2024 (see Note 8: Fair Value Measurements).